Skip to main content

 #

-In this article, we’ve seen how VPC Lattice and VPC Resources allow us to solve the classic CIDR overlap problem in third-party connectivity in a cloud-native way.
-The dual VPC pattern with Resource Gateways and Service Network Endpoints provides full bidirectional NAT without needing to manage NAT instances, complex routing tables, or additional network appliances.
+In this article, I’ve shown how VPC Lattice and VPC Resources allow you to solve the classic CIDR overlap problem in third-party connectivity in a cloud-native way.
+The dual VPC pattern with directional Service Networks, Resource Gateways, and Service Network Endpoints provides full bidirectional NAT without needing to manage NAT instances, complex routing tables, or additional network appliances.

 Did you enjoy this article?
 Subscribe to the newsletter and be the first to know when a new one is published!